Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-addons-to-51.md

 ### Uninstall

-An uninstall profile is not required, but it's highly recommended.
+An uninstall profile isn't required, but it's highly recommended.

 Until Plone 5.0 the `CMFQuickInstallerTool` used to do an automatic partial cleanup, for example, removing added skins and CSS resources.